Giving Compass’ Take:

 • The World Bank quantifies the economic cost of gender inequality around the world ($160.2 trillion) and identifies shifts that would reduce inequality.

 • How can philanthropists use this information to inform their giving?
-What are the most impactful steps toward gender equality?
+What steps are you prepared to take to address gender inequality?

 • Learn about policy shifts to reduce inequalities in care work.